Weird Tales: Moskowitz, Carter, and Bellerophon

 The four issues edited by Sam Moskowitz in the early 1970s included a detailed biography of William Hope Hodgson, serialized over three issues, along with some rare stories of Hodgson's that Moskowitz had unearthed.
 Many of the other stories were reprints, either from Weird Tales or from other early pulps such as The Black Cat or Blue Book.
 In Ashley's opinion, the magazine "had the feel of a museum piece with nothing new or progressive", though Weinberg describes the magazine as having "an interesting jumble of contents".
 The subsequent paperback series edited by Lin Carter was criticized in similar terms: Weinberg regards it as having "too much reliance ... on the old names like Lovecraft, Howard and Smith by reprinting mediocre material ...
 New writers were not sufficiently encouraged", though Weinberg does add that Ramsey Campbell, Tanith Lee and Steve Rasnic Tem were among the newer writers who contributed good material.
 Ashley's opinion of the two Bellerophon issues is low: he describes them as lacking "any clear editorial direction or acumen".

+Dave Nalle reviewed the abortive late-1984 attempt to republish the magazine and wrote "It seems to be genuinely devoted to the Weird Tales tradition, a work of fans of the original magazine hoping to recreate it, though they may have created more of a zombie than a true rebirth."
+Nalle concluded, "The layout is amateurish and unimaginative.
+White space is used badly, the typestyle is unattractive ...
+A good look is what will make WT succeed or fail, and as it stands now, the look of the magazine invites failure."